 Your choice of specialisation and elective modules will guide your decision in selecting a partner university.
 The institution's current fields of expertise are:

 These are the modules that are currently available to students who have chosen York as their mobility institution.

 You may return to your home institution in the fourth semester to complete your final dissertation (60 credits).
 The dissertation should be 20,000 to 30,000 words long, and will be jointly supervised by the home and mobility institutions.
 Alternatively, you may choose to remain at the partner institution.
 The dissertation may be written in any of the three official languages of instruction (English, Spanish and Italian), depending on which is your home university for your dissertation.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.
 Find out more about our approach to teaching and learning.

 |Full-time (2 years)|

 Fees are set by the GEMMA consortium.
 The fees listed above include a part-waiver intended for self-funded students.
-If you recieve external funding, actual fees may differ: please see the GEMMA website for more details.
+If you receive external funding, actual fees may differ: please see the GEMMA website for more details.

 year 1 fee